-- All individual salable units and master cartons must have bar code labels. - 2.
-The bar code format must be the same on both label types when shipping salable units in master cartons. - 3.
+- 1. All individual saleable units and master cartons must have bar code labels. - 2.
+The bar code format must be the same on both label types when shipping saleable units in master cartons. - 3.
 All bar codes must be printed in black ink on a white label. - 4.
-Do not print your labels on glossy label stock.
-Glossy label stock interferes with our scanners' ability to read bar codes - 5.
-Do not use shiny ink when printing your bar codes.
-Shiny ink interferes with our scanners' ability to read bar codes. - 6.
-Do not print your bar codes directly onto corrugate.
+Do not print the labels on glossy label stock.
+Glossy label stock interferes with the QVC scanners' ability to read bar codes. - 5.
+Do not use shiny ink when printing the bar codes.
+Shiny ink interferes with the QVC scanners' ability to read bar codes. - 6.
+Do not print the bar codes directly onto corrugate.
 Overhead scanners frequently cannot read these types of bar codes.